Analytical Models for Power Networks: The case of the Western US and ERCOT grids: Conclusion

 \section{Conclusion}

-In this paper, we provide a generative model for the physical network representing power grids.
-The model provides a simple and intuitive explanation for the growth of the network based on Poisson Point Process.
-Through analysis and simulations, we show that the degree distribution of the generated network is given by a combination of exponentials and is in agreement with the degree distributions seen in power grids across America and Europe.
-We further demonstrate the efficacy of the developed model by favorably comparing graph diameter and betweenness of generated networks with real power grid networks.
-Finally, we simulate the dynamics of SIR and SIS infection propagation on networks created by our generative model and show that the dynamics match with those obtained by simulations on similar sized real power grid networks.
-An intuitive model for the evolution of power grids has several advantages in developing a theoretical understanding of the structure of the grid.
+This paper studies the topological characteristics of large power grids, specifically the Western US and ERCOT power grid, and presents an intuitive and analytical generative model for their physical networks.
+The model simulates the growth of power grids as a temporally evolving point process where cost effective transmission lines are built to connect new nodes for reliable delivery of electricity.
+Through analysis and simulations, it is shown that the nodal degree distribution produced by the generative model is a weighted sum of shifted exponentials that matches with the observed degree distributions in several American and European power grids.
+The efficacy of the generative model is further demonstrated by comparing several graph features, namely graph diameter, node and edge betweenness centralities, spread of eigen-values and clustering coefficients, of real grids with that of similar sized simulated networks.
+The similarities in characteristics signify that the generative model can be used to theoretically study common topological attributes in large power grids and derive analytical results to quantify and improve their functioning and robustness.
+As an elucidatory example, dynamics of SIS and SIR infection propagation are conducted on real grid topologies and similar sized artificial networks produced by the generative model.
+Simulations verify that the generative model provides a good match for the temporal dynamics of infection propagation in the real grids.
 Incorporating additional features of the power grid into our generative model without sacrificing mathematical tractability of the model is challenging.
 This is the focus of our future research in this domain.